Will You Still be Working in Your Seventies?

 Now thatā€™s a question Iā€™m still thinking about and one worth pondering by everyone, regardless of age, simply because none of us knows when our number is going to be called.
 Few of us want to think about the eventual end of our lives, but sooner or later we all must accept the fact that weā€™re not going to live forever.
 Our lives hang on a slender thread, and clearly, weā€™re not in control of our destiny.
 News stories remind us every day that people younger than we are losing their lives in such ordinary events as accidents at home or work; vehicle, train, and plane crashes; fires, natural disasters, accidental explosionsā€”and guns in the wrong hands.
 And who hasnā€™t mourned the loss of a younger family member or friend struck down in life by disease or other medical issues, or killed in the line of duty?

-IT WAS A LIFE-CHANGING MOMENT for me to finally realize that I no longer ā€œhave to work all the timeā€ to maintain my present lifestyle, but can choose whether to work for clients or for my own pleasure.
-After a lifetime of writing and publishing to make a buck, ā€œworkā€ seems to be my middle name, and Iā€™m not ready to quit my work on the web because I have valuable skills and knowledge to offer to writers and self-publishers.
-More important is the fact that I love to interact with other writers, especially those first-time authors who need help or just encouragement to get published.
-I like being needed and appreciated, so this kind of work will be hard for me to ever give up voluntarily.
+IT WAS A LIFE-CHANGING MOMENT for me to finally realize that I no longer ā€œhave to work all the timeā€ to maintain my present lifestyle, but can choose whether to work for clients or my pleasure.
+After a lifetime of writing and publishing to make a buck, ā€œworkā€ seems to be my middle name, and Iā€™m not ready to quit my work on the web because I have valuable skills and knowledge to offer to others.
+I like being needed and appreciated, so writing my monthly Bulletins and Musings posts will be hard for me to ever give up voluntarily.

-I no longer offer two services I offered for years (editing and critiquing author-publisher book contracts) because what I really want to do for the foreseeable future is to write and self-publish more books and new articles on my website.
-And while I cherish readers who buy my books and appreciate what I have to say, writing isnā€™t just about making money now as it always was in the past; itā€™s about doing what my heart is calling me to do; work that makes me feel fulfilled and productive.
+What I want to do for the foreseeable future is to write and self-publish one or two more books and some new articles on my website.
+While I cherish readers who buy my books and appreciate what I have to say, writing isnā€™t just about making money now as it always was in the past; itā€™s about doing what my heart is calling me to do; work that makes me feel fulfilled and productive.

 READER MAIL